PundiAI/fx-docs/validators/validator-setup.md

 Validators are responsible for committing new blocks to the blockchain through voting.
 A validator's stake is slashed if they become unavailable or sign blocks at the same height.

-> If you want to become a validator for the Hub's `mainnet`, you should research more on the security aspects of becoming a validator.

 Before you proceed to the next section, ensure that you have already `set up a full-node`.

 ## Create Your Validator